 - Specificity: The binding properties of the fluorophore make these methods highly selective for specific molecules.
 These assays are ideal for samples that may contain contaminants that would interfere with an absorbance measurement.

-Absorbance and fluorescence are distinct but complementary methods of quantitation.
+Absorbance and fluorescence are distinct but complementary methods for quantification and quality assessment of samples.
 Quantitation via absorbance using the microvolume or cuvette based capabilities of the DS-11 Series is ideal for the rapid and accurate measurement of purified samples, including nucleic acids and proteins.
+Absorbance will also give information on potential contamination.

 Fluorescence quantitation, using a secondary reporter fluorophore, is ideal for samples that fall below the detectable threshold for UV-Vis absorbance.
 In some cases, fluorescence quantitation methods can also be used to detect samples in the presence of contaminants or buffer elements that would interfere with UV-Vis measurements.